nacitar/archlinux-bootstrap-docker/README.md

 - WSL\_HOSTNAME: If specified, /etc/wsl.conf will be created with the provided hostname entry and the default user will also be set to the ADMIN\_USER.
 (Default: "")
-- WIN32YANK\_VERSION: When WSL\_HOSTNAME is specified the win32yank binary is
-installed in order to allow neovim's unnamedplus clipboard mode to access the windows system clipboard from within WSL.
-If an empty string is specified this will be skipped.
-(Default: "0.0.4")
 - NO\_DOCKER\_GROUP: If specified, the admin user will not be added to the docker group.
 (Default: "")
 - NO\_BASHRC: If specified, [my bashrc](https://github.com/nacitar/bashrc)